 NYC Plaza Program Sites

-DOT and its non-profit partners create public plazas that are active local destinations.
+In the NYC Plaza Program, DOT and its non-profit partners create public plazas that are active local destinations.
 With community input through public visioning workshops, DOT and its partners draft a vision for each plaza that complements the architecture, culture, and history of the surrounding neighborhood.
 As capital projects, DOT works with the Department of Design and Construction and professional design teams, including landscape architects and engineers, to synthesize the conceptual designs and community comments through a collaborative design process.
 Learn about how sites are selected Learn about public plaza projects that are underway

 Putnam Triangle Plaza